Zelensky urges help as Russia pounds Ukraine's east

 Bakhmut’s capture would provide a stepping stone for Russia to advance on two bigger Donetsk cities, Kramatorsk and Sloviansk, and give Moscow momentum after months of battlefield setbacks following its invasion last February.

 NATO defence ministers met in Brussels on Tuesday to discuss the war and stockpiles.
-President Zelenskiy said Russia was in a hurry to achieve as much as it could with its latest push before Ukraine and its allies could gather strength.
+Mr Zelensky said Russia was in a hurry to achieve as much as it could with its latest push before Ukraine and its allies could gather strength.

 “That is why speed is of the essence,” he said in an evening video address.